Fall 2020 MCS Admits FAQ:

 Once you have identified your target companies, we recommend you visit their career/university pages to find the internship postings, most of them have deadlines that you should not miss.
 If you do not see a posting, set up email notifications through their website so you are alerted right away and can apply as soon as the position is posted.

 Regardless of when you apply, the most important thing is to make sure you meet the application deadline, if any.
-We recommend you submit your application at least one week prior to the deadline listed.
+We recommend you submit your application within the first two weeks of the position being posted, and at least one to two weeks prior to the deadline listed.

 If you see an internship postings on a company’s website, and you are confident with your application materials, we recommend you apply as soon as possible.
-Please also pay careful attention on the postings to see whether there is a deadline to apply, and plan to apply at least one week prior to that deadline.
+Please also pay careful attention on the postings to see whether there is a deadline to apply, and plan to apply at least one to two weeks prior to that deadline.